raznick/vr-docs/vr_dev_environment.md

 ### Installing APKs with ADB

+- Directly from Unity: `Ctrl + K`, OR:
   - After building our application, Unity should output an APK file.
   - In a terminal, run: `adb install -r [APK_PATH]`
   - Find your installed app in: `Library -> Unknown Sources` .